Matthias Hauer

 Matthias Hauer (born 18 December 1977) is a German lawyer and politician of the Christian Democratic Union (CDU) who has been serving as a member of the Bundestag from the state of North Rhine-Westphalia since 2013.

+In addition to his work in parliament, Hauer has been serving as a Parliamentary State Secretary at the Federal Ministry of Research in the government of Chancellor Friedrich Merz since 2025.

 Political career

-Hauer first became a member of the Bundestag in the 2013 German federal election.
-He is a member of the Committee on the Digital Agenda (since 2018) and the Finances Committee (since 2013).
+Hauer first became a member of the Bundestag in the 2013 German federal election, representing the Essen III district.
+In parliament, he was a member of the Committee on the Digital Agenda (2018–2025) and the Finance Committee (2013–2025).
+In this capacity, he was the parliament's rapporteur on the Wirecard scandal.

 In addition to his committee assignments, Hauer is part of the German Parliamentary Friendship Group for Relations with the States of Central America.

+Since 2015, Hauer has been leading the CDU in Essen.

+In the negotiations to form a Grand Coalition between the Christian Democrats (CDU together with the Bavarian CSU) under the leadership of Friedrich Merz and the SPD following the 2025 German elections, Hauer was part of the CDU/CSU delegation in the working group on public finances, led by Mathias Middelberg, Florian Oßner and Dennis Rohde.